Ridhwana/rails/guides/source/caching_with_rails.md

 #### Collection Caching

-The `render` helper can also cache individual templates rendered for a collection.
-Instead of using an `each` loop (like in previous example) to read the templates one by one, you can instead read all cache templates at once.
-This is done by passing `cached: true` when rendering the collection:
+The `render` helper can also cache each template in a collection.
+Instead of checking the cache one item at a time in an `each` loop, Rails can fetch the cached entries for the whole collection at once.
+You enable this by passing `cached: true` when rendering the collection:

 ```html+erb
 <%= render partial: 'products/product', collection: @products, cached: true %>
 ```

-All cached templates from previous renders will be fetched at once with much greater speed.
-Additionally, the templates that haven't yet been cached will be written to cache and multi fetched on the next render.
+Cached entries from previous renders will be read in a single multi-fetch.
+Templates that are not yet cached will be rendered and written to the cache, so they can be fetched the same way on the next render.

 The cache key can be configured.
 In the example below, it is prefixed with the current locale to ensure that different localizations of the product page